 Eating disorders are notoriously complex and can be difficult to treat, but group therapy can be an effective method for helping a person cope and recover.
-Structured curriculums, peer support, full disclosure, and vulnerability can promote sustainable recovery.
+Structured curriculum, peer support, full disclosure, and vulnerability can promote sustainable recovery.
 Groups can be used as a standalone treatment or be included in a more comprehensive treatment approach.

 What Is Group Therapy?